nikolanoxon/CarND-Path-Planning-Project/README.md

 * Localization (from simulator) [~50 Hz]
 * Behavior Generation
     * Prediction [~50 Hz]
-    * Trajectory Generation [5 Hz]
+    * Trajectory Generation 1 [5 Hz]
     * Cost Evaluation [5 Hz]
-    * Trajectory Selection [5 Hz]
     * Vehicle State Update [5 Hz]
+    * Trajectory Generation 2 [5 Hz]
 * Motion Control (to simulator) [5 Hz]

-### Sensor Fusion / Localization
+### Sensor Fusion / Localization (main.cpp lines 266-340)

-This data was passed from the simulator via the uWebSockets protocol (main.cpp lines 266-288).
+This data was passed from the simulator via the uWebSockets protocol.
 No plausibilization or error checking was done on this data and it was assumed for the purpose of this model that the signals were noiseless.

-By checking the historical path from the simulator, the ego vehicle acceleration can be determined (which is needed for the behavior generation). (main.cpp line 333)
+By checking the historical path from the simulator, the ego vehicle acceleration can be determined which is needed for the behavior generation (main.cpp lines 273-340).

-### Behavior Generation
+### Behavior Generation (main.cpp line 369)

 The behavior generation is where the bulk of the work was performed for this project.
 This was broken up into several sub-modules which are described below.
 Before these sub-modules are executed, the historical data from the simulator is used to assign the anchor points for the trajectory generator, as well as preloading the un-executed path from the motion controller.
 These tasks help to smooth the trajectory and minimize the jerk (main.cpp lines 343-366).

-#### Prediction
+#### Prediction (main.cpp lines 373-401)

 The first step is to predict the future state of the other road participants.
 Since no acceleration data or historical data is provided, it is assumed that the vehicles are travelling at a constant speed.
 Additionally it is assumed that the vehicles maintain their lane, however this could be changed to improve the prediction step.

 Using the kinematic information from the sensor fusion, the state of each vehicle is predicted 1 second into the future (main.cpp line 397)

-#### Trajectory Generation (main.cpp line 420)
+#### Trajectory Generation 1 (main.cpp lines 409-429)

 The trajectory generation operates at 5 Hz to reduce the computational complexity and prevent executing a new trajectory too quickly.